MagicFoundation/Alcinoe/README.md

 add [{alcinoe}\Source](https://github.com/MagicFoundation/Alcinoe/tree/master/Source)
 in the search path of your project.

-If you plan to use visual components at design time then you need to install the bpl.
+Else if you want to use visual components at design time then you need to install the bpl.
 Launch Delphi and go in component > Install Packages... > and choose the BPL located in [{alcinoe}\Libraries\bpl\Alcinoe\Win32\Alexandria\AlcinoeAlexandria.bpl](https://github.com/MagicFoundation/Alcinoe/tree/master/Libraries/bpl/Alcinoe/Win32/Alexandria).